Des Moines – Ewaste recyclingVarun2022-12-15T08:40:54+00:00

 What e waste items qualify for pickup from Des Moines?

 We accept all electronic assets for recycling from Businesses in Des Moines.
 See our list of eWaste items we recycle.
-With 10 or more qualifying items your pickup is free.
+With 500 lbs of qualifying items your pickup is free.
 Let us help you with your electronic waste disposal.

 Is your electronic recycling company ewaste certified for pickup from Des Moines?